Skip to primary navigation Skip to content Skip to footer

 Aside from these bigger tasks, you might also need to make some cosmetic renovations to make it feel like home.

-Tiny Train Car Homes in Strasburg, PA
+Tiny Train Car Homes In Strasburg, PA

 Did you know that you can stay in a restored train car right in Strasburg, PA?
 The Red Caboose Motel and Restaurant is located on a parcel of land right along the Strasburg Rail Road.
 Plan the ultimate railfan experience by riding the rails of Strasburg Rail Road and complete your trip by staying overnight at the Red Caboose Motel and Restaurant.